bogumilawalendziak/GolfTournament/README.md

 # GolfTournament Application

-REST Spring Boot application that receives golf tournament data from different sources, maps the incoming JSON into a unify format, and saves it in a database.
+REST Spring Boot application in Kotlin that receives golf tournament data from different sources, maps the incoming JSON into a unify format, and saves it in a database.

 ## Overview